Ecchi: Panties

 The use of panty shots, or visibility of the underwear (panties), is one common motif.
 Typically the male character will react in an exaggerated manner and be castigated.
-Furthermore the color and style of the panties are an indication of the character, personality, and range sexual experience (or lack of it) female character, e.g. white for the innocent, striped for the shy, and red for the experienced.
+Furthermore the color and style of the panties are an indication of the character, personality, and range sexual experience (or lack of it) of the female character, e.g. white for the innocent, striped for the shy, and red for the experienced.
 Panties are the main theme in some ecchi (for instance, Chobits and Panty & Stocking with Garterbelt), but they can also appear in other anime simply for a bit of gratuitous sex appeal.

 Sexual activity

 Although revealing or sexualized clothing, nudity or groping may occur in ecchi works, there usually is no explicit sexual intercourse in such works (although in the West they may be erroneously classified as hentai).
-Furthermore in this genre may appear that whilst it appears that a couple are having sex.
-E.g. the two may be seen in silhouette from outside a tent, or making sounds during exertion.
+However, suggestions of sexual activity for comedic effect, such as suggestive sounds or a silhouette visible from outside a tent, are common.